Revelation 2-3. Jesus’s assessment of how well each of the churches is following him. An outline of Church history up to the present day.

 To allege that denial of one’s own blindness is evidence of blindness may seem a circular argument.
 How can one argue against it?
 But it may still be true (John 9:40f).
 The Council of Laodicea, representing the churches of Asia in AD 364, accepted the canonicity of all the books in the New Testament except Revelation.
 Today all the western churches accept it, but reject most of what it teaches, just as they reject the testimony of the prophets and the Lord himself concerning the beginning of creation (Appendix 1).
 The beginning and the end hang together (II Pet 3:4).
 The Council also banned Christians from celebrating the Lord’s Supper in private homes.
 As hierarchy took over, it became difficult for the Lord to come in and dine with them.

+In the last days many will stumble and betray one another (Matt 24:10).
 ‘Gold refined in the fire’ is faith purified by tribulation (Job 23:10, Isa 48:10), until it redounds to praise and glory and honour at the revelation of Jesus Christ (I Pet 1:7).
 The purpose of the coming tribulation, in part, is to purify his people.
-Those whom he loves (philω, expressing affection), he rebukes and disciplines, just as he did under the old covenant (Prov 3:12).
+Those whom he loves (philω, expressing affection), he rebukes and disciplines, just as under the old covenant (Prov 3:12).
 He disciplines us for our good, that we may share in his holiness (Heb 12:10).
 We should treasure such love.

 The Church is intended to preserve society from its natural tendency to rot.
 Her role is to speak prophetic- ally about the judgement and salvation of God, to promote the good and oppose what is evil, to set an example of peace, kindness and obedience.
 If she loses her saltiness, she is not fit for anything but to be thrown out and trampled under men’s feet.
 She becomes like Jeremiah’s loincloth, rotting in the river of the nations (Jer 13:1-11), and God withholds destruction no longer.
 That is why faithless Laodicea is the last of the seven churches.